-What Is the Best Treatment for Oral Mucositis?
+What Is the Best Treatment for Oral Mucositis in Patients With Cancer?

 Battling a cancer diagnosis is a tall order for anyone, but the addition of chemotherapy and its side effects can make the fight feel downright impossible.
 Not only is the disease itself a threat to the patient’s life, but the hair loss, nausea, weight loss, nerve damage, and other side effects that accompany chemo treatments can sap your strength even as they take on your illness.
 Perhaps the most debilitating of these effects is the development of mouth sores, a condition known as oral mucositis.
-How do you treat this ailment, and is there any way to prevent mouth sores from appearing in the first place?
-Continue reading as the experts at Chemo Mouthpiece™ answer these very questions.
+How do you treat oral mucositis?
+How can you prevent oral mucositis from occurring in the first place?

-The reason chemotherapy drugs are used to eliminate cancer is that they are very effective at targeting cells that divide quickly – a key characteristic of cancer.
-Unfortunately, these drugs often fail to distinguish friend from foe, attacking healthy tissue and cancerous tissue alike in their zeal to fight the disease.
-Healthy cells that grow rapidly – cells in the mouth, hair, nails, and bone marrow – are vulnerable to these toxic chemicals; it’s why hair loss is a common side effect of chemotherapy treatments, and it’s why sores form in the mouth after chemo.
+Chemotherapy drugs are used to eliminate cancer because they are very effective at targeting cells that divide quickly – a key characteristic of cancer.
+Unfortunately, these drugs often fail to distinguish friend from foe, attacking healthy tissue and cancerous tissue alike.
+Healthy cells that grow rapidly like the cells in the mouth, hair, nails, and bone marrow, are vulnerable to these toxic chemicals.
+That’s why hair loss is a common side effect of chemotherapy treatments; it’s also the reason why sores form in the mouth after chemo.

 As the chemotherapy drugs circulate through the body, passing through blood vessels on their way to their target, they eventually reach the mouth and often begin breaking down the mucous membranes that line the cheeks, tongue, and other areas.
 This attack causes the development of painful sores, bleeding, and inflammation that together constitute oral mucositis.